Thai Cooking Classes in Bangkok, a personal exprience

 Learning to cook authentic Thai recipes

 Upon arrival in school, there was another student waiting for us.
 We were given our own set of knives and apron.
-There was a big mortar and pestle beside my chair and a chopping board in front of me.
+There were a big mortar and pestle beside my chair and a chopping board in front of me.
 All ingredients were already in our table (we have our own station) ready to be cut, chopped, and pounded.
-Our instructor showed us the technique in pounding the chillies.
-It was pound and grind until you get that pasty texture.
-You can taste if you still wanted more chillies.
-The red curry paste I made will be used from the recipes that I will be doing next which was the Red Curry with Chicken (Gaeng Phet Gai), followed by the Chicken Satay with Peanut Sauce, Yellow Curry Shrimp, and the Coconut Milk Custard for dessert.
+Our instructor showed us the technique of pounding the chilies.
+It was a pound and grind until you get that pasty texture.
+You can taste if you still wanted more chilies.
+The red curry paste I made will be used from the recipes that I will be doing next which were the Red Curry with Chicken (Gaeng Phet Gai), followed by the Chicken Satay with Peanut Sauce, Yellow Curry Shrimp, and the Coconut Milk Custard for dessert.
 Please take note that most Thai recipes have coconut milk in it.

 Ready to get started, I am with the friendly instructors at Bangkok Thai Cooking Academy

 Ingredients for our cooking class